Henry Woods (footballer)

-Henry Woods (born 7 September 1999) is an English professional footballer who plays as a midfielder for Maidstone United.
+Henry Woods (born 7 September 1999) is an English professional footballer who plays as a midfielder.

 Career

-Woods turned professional with Gillingham in January 2018, at the same time as Jack Tucker and Ryan Huckle.
+Woods joined Southampton's academy aged 6, and remained there until the under-16s.
+He then joined Gillingham's youth setup, before turning professional with the Kent side in January 2018, at the same time as Jack Tucker and Ryan Huckle.
 He made his debut on 13 November 2018 in the EFL Trophy.

 On 5 December 2018, Woods joined Sittingbourne on a one-month loan deal alongside his teammate from Gillingham, Danny Divine.
 On 10 January 2019, Sittingbourne announced that they had extended both players' loan deals for the rest of the season.

 He was offered a new contract by Gillingham at the end of the 2018–19 season.
 He moved on loan to Concord Rangers in October 2019.
 The loan ended a month later, but he returned to the club for a second loan spell in December 2019.